NASA-PDS/registry-api/README.md

     cd service
     mvn spring-boot:run

+## Build a development docker image

+Your local docker image will be used in the integration deployment described below.

+    mvn spring-boot:build-image

 ## View Swagger UI

 Go to http://localhost:8080

+## Integration deployment

+You can deploy the registry-api together with all other components of the registry (harvest, opensearch, ...) and reference datasets.

+Clone the `registry` repository, and launch the docker compose script as described in https://github.com/NASA-PDS/registry/tree/main/docker

+For example, launch:

+    docker compose --profile int-registry-batch-loader up

+The integration tests will be automatically applied.
+Check the results, update/complete them as necessary

 ## Tests

+**Important note:** As a developer you are asked to complete the postman test suite according to the new feature you are developing.
+Do a pull request in the `registry` project to submit the updates.

 Integration test are maintained in postman.

+### Edit/Run of the integration tests in postman GUI

+Install the postman desktop, from https://www.postman.com/downloads/

+Download and open the test suite found in https://github.com/NASA-PDS/registry/tree/main/docker/postman

+### Run the integration tests in command line

-In the `registry` project:
+In the `registry` project.

+Launch the test in command line:

     npm install newman
     newman run docker/postman/postman_collection.json --env-var baseUrl=http://localhost:8080

- Important note: As a developer you are asked to complete the postman test suite according to the new feature you are developing.
-Do a pull request in the `registry` project to submit the updates.